johan-gras/johan-gras.github.io/projects/bigcookingdata.md

 ---

 **[BigCookingData](https://github.com/johan-gras/Indoor-Tracking) is a full-stack data science project**.
-It features a food companion app that recommends a new recipe each and every day based on your taste.
+*It features a food companion app that recommends a new recipe each and every day based on your taste*.
 This application has been built from scratch without any structured data available for this purpose.
 Thus, a big chunk of the project was dedicaced to working around data.